 PORT PIRIE.-Since last report the work has been going along nicely.
 Interest in the meetings is keeping up well.
-Our evangelist, Geo .Wilson, completed his first year's ministry with us last Lord's day.
+Our evangelist, Geo Wilson, completed his first year's ministry with us last Lord's day.
 At the business meeting held recently, Will.
-Peckham was unanimously elected a deacon, and Sister Wilson a deaconess.
-It was also agreed that the officers be elected annually, also agreed that the officers be elected annually, half of the number to retire each year.
-Roy Carbally michael is now superintendent of the Sunday michael superintendent of the Sunday michael is now superintendent of the Sunday michael is now superintendent of the Sunday michael superintendent of the Sunday mich
+Peckham was unanimously elected

+Y.P.S. and J.C.L.
+Societies are getting on nicely.
 SEMAPHORE.-Lord's day, Dec.
 4, we had with us Bro.
 Goodwin, from the Bible College, who spoke at both meetings.
 Bro.
-Hawkes presided in the morning, when about 60 broke bread, including several visiting brethren.
+Hawkes presided in the morning, when about 60 broke bread including several visiting brethren.
 In the evening we had a large attendance at the gospel service, our brother taking as his subject "The Wages of Sin is Death."
 At the close of a manly address a youth from the Bible School made the good confession.
+On Tuesday last we had a business of the second confession. good confession.
 On Tuesday last we had a business meeting, members showing by their attendance the interest they have in the work.
 Elder Bro.
 Cosh occupied the chair.
 Reports of a satisfactory nature were made, and a sum, equalling the cost of the mission tent hire, £25, was forwarded to the Home Mission Committee.
-We are doing well with our land purchase, but a little help at this moment would brighten our treasurer's thoughts.
+We are doing well with our land purchase, but a little help at this moment would brighten our treas-urer's thoughts.
 Who can pen a cheque for their Master's work?
 Do it quickly.-A.P.B., Dec.
-4.
+4

 QUEENSTOWN.-Lord's day, Dec.
 4, it being our anniversary, with every one smiling and looking at their best, greetings were extended to many who have not had the pleasure of being present at a similar re-union for some time.
-At the breaking of bread 87 partook.
-W. C. Brooker exhorted.
+At the breaking of bread 87 partook, W. C. Brooker exhorted.
 In the afternoon the children filled the gallery, the chapel being comfortably filled.
-Our brother again spoke, and quite riveted the attention of his youthful hearers by his illustrative text and his loving earnestness in unfolding the gospel in a manner so suitable to the tender mind.
+Our brother again spoke, and quite riveted the atten-tion of his youthful hearers by his illustrative text and his loving earnestness in unfolding the gospel in a manner so suitable to the tender mind.
 The gospel service in the evening, the chapel was crowded, 300 being present.
 The singing of the choir under Bro.
-Pilkington was bright, and was a great help to our evangelist in a fine address.
-The Bible School are now waiting for the second edition, that being their picnic, which is to take place early in the new year.-A.P.B., Dec.
+Pilkington was bright, and was a great help to our overgelist in a fine address. a great help to our evangelist in a fine address.
+The Bible School are now waiting for the second edition, that being their pienic, which is to take place early in the new year.-A.F.B., Dec.
 4.

-Young Christians' Band conducted a meeting in the Wallaroo Mines Society.
-Our young brethren Norman Bartle and Frank Cornelius gave very earnest addresses.
+KADINA.-Tuesday evening or last week, our Young Christians' Band conducted a meeting in the Wallaroo Mines Society.
+Our young brethren Norman Bartle and Frank Cornelius gave very Arrivan Bartle and Frank Cornelius gave very carnest addresses.
 The following Thursday evening Mr. and Mrs. Symons were baptised.
 Bro.
 Warren, senr., from the Norwood church, was with us to-day.
 This evening we had another fine congregation.
 The writer gave an address an "The Ideal Christian Man."
-The address was specially for men.
+The address was specially for man.
+The male choic led the singing specially for men.
 The male choir led the singing and rendered three special pieces.
 Prospects are very bright.-E. G. Warren, Dec.
 4.